-Park, where you will enter the excavated tomb, and stroll along Anapji Pond.
 You will spend a total of 5 hours on foot today.

 Seokguram Grotto - Seokguram Grotto is part of the Bulguksa temple complex, lying four kilometres east.
-It is an artificial stone temple made of granite, which was completed in 774.
+It is made of granite and was completed in 774.
 Seokguram Grotto contains a statue of Buddha looking at the sea, as well as other portrayals of gods, Bodhisattvas and disciples.